Priyagoel0027/Celebal_Technologies/Data Engineering Assignment 1/README.md

 The cleaned dataset is then exported as cleaned_data.csv for further analysis or machine learning tasks.

- Project Objectives
+ **Project Objectives**

 The main objectives of this assignment are:

-Load and inspect raw datasets
+1.Load and inspect raw datasets

-Explore dataset structure and statistics
+2.Explore dataset structure and statistics

-Detect missing values and duplicates
+3.Detect missing values and duplicates

-Handle inconsistent or incorrect data
+4.Handle inconsistent or incorrect data

-Perform data cleaning using Pandas
+5.Perform data cleaning using Pandas

-Save the cleaned dataset for future use
+6.Save the cleaned dataset for future use

-Understand practical data preprocessing techniques
+7.Understand practical data preprocessing techniques

- Technologies Used
+ **Technologies Used**

-Python - Programming Language
+1.**Python** - Programming Language

-Pandas -	Data Analysis & Cleaning
+2.**Pandas** -	Data Analysis & Cleaning

-Jupyter Notebook -	Development Environment
+3.**Jupyter Notebook** -	Development Environment

-Project Structure
+**Project Structure**

 assignment_1/